Top Things to Do in Manhattan and the Flint Hills

 The Chef Cafe When Manhattanites want to eat breakfast out, they head here for egg-stuffed burritos and caramel cream-cheese French toast. thechefcafe.com

-Hays House Restaurant The 162-year-old Council Grove eatery dishes affordable comfort food.
+Hays House Restaurant The 163-year-old Council Grove eatery dishes affordable comfort food.
 Don’t miss the skillet-fried chicken. hayshouse.com

-Little Apple Brewing Company This steer-and-beer spot in Manhattan serves hand-crafted brews and certified Angus beef. littleapplebrewery.com
+Little Apple Brewing Company This steer-and-beer spot in Manhattan serves handcrafted brews and dinners such as Argentine steak with chimichurri sauce. littleapplebrewery.com

-Radina’s Coffeehouse and Bakehouse It takes a row of blackboards to list all the coffee drinks (made with fresh-roasted beans), teas and smoothies.
-Pastries fill a glass case, and the laid-back spot in Manhattan serves light lunches. radinascoffee.com
+Radina's Coffeehouse and Roastery It takes a row of blackboards to list all the coffee drinks (made with fresh-roasted beans), teas and smoothies.
+Pastries fill a case, and the Manhattan spot serves light lunches. radinascoffee.com

-Radius Brewing Company As good as the brews are at this Emporia gem, they play second fiddle to the creative pizzas, like the Green Goat with kale, goat cheese and caramelized onions. radiusbrewing.com
+Radius Brewing Company As good as the brews are at this Emporia gem, they play second fiddle to the pizzas, like the Green Goat with kale, goat cheese, roasted garlic and caramelized onions. radiusbrewing.com

 So Long Saloon Brews and burgers are a pretty typical combo; not so here.
 The Manhattan eatery gets creative with the burgers: Resist Temptation piles on fried egg, bacon and cheese. solongsaloon.com